Let your food be your medicine

 Convincing research that prunes are more effective for constipation than best medicine.

-Whilst you could repeat Monday's breakfast every day, I recommend as varied a diet as possible; that's the only way to get many of the phytochemicals our bodies need.
+Whilst you could repeat Monday's breakfast every day, I recommend as varied a diet as possible; that is the only way to get many of the phytonutrients that our bodies need.

 • Cup of filtered coffee, not overly hot; no sugar or artificial sweetener.